Infinitare/os-relayer/README.md

 That's it, you should now have a running Relayer!

 ### Using with SWQOS
-If you want to use the Relayer with SWQOS, please add the same overrides flag you're using for the Validator to the Relayer Service file like
+If you want to use the Relayer with SWQOS, please add the same overrides flag you're using for the Validator to the Relayer Service file like this.
 ```bash
 /etc/relayer/os-relayer \
           --keypair-path=/etc/relayer/keys/relayer-keypair.json \